bazzarelli/i-ching/README.md

 # I Ching for beginners

-## A web-based I Ching utility written using ReactJS and TailwindCSS.
+## A mobile friendly Progressive Web App (ReactJS and TailwindCSS).

 This project is for me to learn about ReactJs while exploring the enigmatic I-Ching.